t-d-k/LibreCrypt/docs/FAQ.md

 * Windows Vista-based

-a maximum file size limit of 50,000,000 bytes (about 47MB) is imposed by the OS when transferring files to/from the mounted drive.
+a maximum file size limit of 50,000,000 bytes (about 47MB) is imposed by the OS when transferring files to/from the opened drive.

 If an attempt is made to access a file larger than this limit, MS Windows may display the error "Cannot Copy <filename>: Cannot read from the source file or disk" - and fail to copy the file.